hrkfdn/ncspot/README.md

 ## Audio backends

-By default ncspot is built using the PulseAudio backend.
-To make it use the PortAudio backend (e.g. for macOS, *BSD, ..), you need to recompile ncspot with the `portaudio_backend` feature:
+By default ncspot is built using the Rudio backend.
+To make it use the PortAudio backend (e.g. *BSD), you need to recompile ncspot with the `portaudio_backend` feature:

 * `cargo run --no-default-features --features portaudio_backend`